jonathanvx/go_querymultiplier/README.md

 ```

 ```
-$ ./querymultiplier "insert ignore into table select * from table2" 10 301 id
-insert ignore into table select * from table2 WHERE id between 1 and 10;
-insert ignore into table select * from table2 WHERE id between 11 and 20;
-insert ignore into table select * from table2 WHERE id between 21 and 30;
-insert ignore into table select * from table2 WHERE id between 31 and 40;
-insert ignore into table select * from table2 WHERE id between 41 and 50;
-insert ignore into table select * from table2 WHERE id between 51 and 60;
-insert ignore into table select * from table2 WHERE id between 61 and 70;
-insert ignore into table select * from table2 WHERE id between 71 and 80;
-insert ignore into table select * from table2 WHERE id between 81 and 90;
-insert ignore into table select * from table2 WHERE id between 91 and 100;
-insert ignore into table select * from table2 WHERE id between 101 and 110;
-insert ignore into table select * from table2 WHERE id between 111 and 120;
-insert ignore into table select * from table2 WHERE id between 121 and 130;
-insert ignore into table select * from table2 WHERE id between 131 and 140;
-insert ignore into table select * from table2 WHERE id between 141 and 150;
-insert ignore into table select * from table2 WHERE id between 151 and 160;
-insert ignore into table select * from table2 WHERE id between 161 and 170;
-insert ignore into table select * from table2 WHERE id between 171 and 180;
-insert ignore into table select * from table2 WHERE id between 181 and 190;
-insert ignore into table select * from table2 WHERE id between 191 and 200;
-insert ignore into table select * from table2 WHERE id between 201 and 210;
-insert ignore into table select * from table2 WHERE id between 211 and 220;
-insert ignore into table select * from table2 WHERE id between 221 and 230;
-insert ignore into table select * from table2 WHERE id between 231 and 240;
-insert ignore into table select * from table2 WHERE id between 241 and 250;
-insert ignore into table select * from table2 WHERE id between 251 and 260;
-insert ignore into table select * from table2 WHERE id between 261 and 270;
-insert ignore into table select * from table2 WHERE id between 271 and 280;
-insert ignore into table select * from table2 WHERE id between 281 and 290;
-insert ignore into table select * from table2 WHERE id between 291 and 300;
-insert ignore into table select * from table2 WHERE id between 301 and 301;
+$ ./querymultiplier "insert ignore into table select * from table2" -rows=10 -min=1 -max=301 -keytype=id
+insert ignore into table select * from table2 WHERE id between 1 and 11;
+insert ignore into table select * from table2 WHERE id between 11 and 21;
+insert ignore into table select * from table2 WHERE id between 21 and 31;
+insert ignore into table select * from table2 WHERE id between 31 and 41;
+insert ignore into table select * from table2 WHERE id between 41 and 51;
+insert ignore into table select * from table2 WHERE id between 51 and 61;
+insert ignore into table select * from table2 WHERE id between 61 and 71;
+insert ignore into table select * from table2 WHERE id between 71 and 81;
+insert ignore into table select * from table2 WHERE id between 81 and 91;
+insert ignore into table select * from table2 WHERE id between 91 and 101;
+insert ignore into table select * from table2 WHERE id between 101 and 111;
+insert ignore into table select * from table2 WHERE id between 111 and 121;
+insert ignore into table select * from table2 WHERE id between 121 and 131;
+insert ignore into table select * from table2 WHERE id between 131 and 141;
+insert ignore into table select * from table2 WHERE id between 141 and 151;
+insert ignore into table select * from table2 WHERE id between 151 and 161;
+insert ignore into table select * from table2 WHERE id between 161 and 171;
+insert ignore into table select * from table2 WHERE id between 171 and 181;
+insert ignore into table select * from table2 WHERE id between 181 and 191;
+insert ignore into table select * from table2 WHERE id between 191 and 201;
+insert ignore into table select * from table2 WHERE id between 201 and 211;
+insert ignore into table select * from table2 WHERE id between 211 and 221;
+insert ignore into table select * from table2 WHERE id between 221 and 231;
+insert ignore into table select * from table2 WHERE id between 231 and 241;
+insert ignore into table select * from table2 WHERE id between 241 and 251;
+insert ignore into table select * from table2 WHERE id between 251 and 261;
+insert ignore into table select * from table2 WHERE id between 261 and 271;
+insert ignore into table select * from table2 WHERE id between 271 and 281;
+insert ignore into table select * from table2 WHERE id between 281 and 291;
+insert ignore into table select * from table2 WHERE id between 291 and 301;
 ```